CloudForgeCI/cfc-core/docs/compliance/README.md

 - **Documentation**: [docs/compliance/](.)

 ### Contributing
 We welcome contributions!
-See [CONTRIBUTING.md](../../CONTRIBUTING.md) for guidelines.
+See CONTRIBUTING.md in the project root for guidelines.

 ### License
-Apache 2.0 - See [LICENSE](../../LICENSE) for details
+Apache 2.0 - See LICENSE file in the project root for details

 ---